 BLACKBOARD: You can set up Blackboard so that students can submit scores as WebCT assignments; see Chris Weigand's YouTube video and written instructions (both are about LogiCola scores, but EthiCola scores work the same way).handout about downloading EthiCola that teachers can give to their students - and here's one about running EthiCola on a Macintosh.
 OLDER BROTHER: EthiCola has an older brother, LogiCola, about logic.

 CHROMEBOOKS and ANDROID DEVICES: Codeweavers is working on a program that would let EthiCola (and most other Windows programs) run on Chromebooks and Android devices that use an Intel processor.
-I've tried a preliminary version of their program on an Acer R11 Chromebook and EthiCola basically works using it, but not all of the features.
-I hope that the final version will allow a fully functional EthiCola to run.
+I've tried a preliminary version of their program on an Acer R11 Chromebook and EthiCola works somewhat using it, but it's not yet fully usable (maybe later!).

-These are things you can access also from EthiCola's HELP menu:
+These are SUPPLEMENTARY MATERIALS you can access also from EthiCola's HELP menu:

-This is the preface for the third edition of my Ethics: A Contemporary Introduction, which Routledge Press will publish in December; you can pre-order it from Amazon or Routledge.This third edition of Ethics: A Contemporary Introduction, while building on the strengths of earlier editions, has some major improvements.
+This is the preface for the third edition of my Ethics: A Contemporary Introduction (Routledge Press, 2018), which can be ordered from Amazon or Routledge.This third edition of Ethics: A Contemporary Introduction, while building on the strengths of earlier editions, has some major improvements.